 Portable Appliance Testing (PAT) - (PAT is the term used to describe the examination of electrical appliances and equipment to ensure they are safe to use.) was undertaken annually.
-We saw that the last PAT test had taken place in January 2015.
+We saw that the last PAT test had taken place in October 2015.
 The practice displayed fire exit signage and had fire extinguishers available.

 We saw maintenance records for equipment such as autoclaves and X-ray equipment which showed that they were serviced in accordance with the manufacturers' guidance.
-We saw the autoclaves were serviced in August 2015 and the compressor in October 2015.
-The regular maintenance ensured the equipment remained fit for purpose.
+We saw that other equipment such as the autoclave;, washer disinfector and compressor were regularly maintained.
+The compressor was last serviced in June 2015.

 Anaesthetics were stored appropriately.
-Other than anaesthetics and emergency medicines, no medicines were kept at the practice.
+Other than anaesthetics and emergency medicines, no other medicines were kept at the practice.